AltropInc/alt/doc/script/Locale.md

 ```
 To provide graphic text item translations, add a translation dictionary file in the application's "locale" folder.
 For example, to add text translation for the ("zh", "Hans") facet, put the "zh_Hans_dic.txt" file under the application's "locale/zh_Hans/" folder:
 ```
 MenuNew:        "新建";
 MenuOpen:       "打开";
 MenuReload:     "恢复";
 MenuClose:      "关闭";
-MenuCloseAll:	"全部关闭";
+MenuCloseAll:   "关闭所有";
 MenuSave:       "保存";
 MenuSaveAs:     "另存为";
 MenuSaveCopy:   "保存副本";
-MenuSaveAll:  "全部保存";
+MenuSaveAll:    "保存所有";
 ...
 ```
-This translation will be used by all regions for Simplified Chinese.
-If there is any difference between two regions that shares the same facet, an override facet can be placed in the region subfolder, for example, a translation dictionary "zh_SG_dic.txt" can be put in "locale/zh_SG/" folder for only items that need to be translated in a different way.
+The above translation will be used by all regions for Simplified Chinese.
+If there is any difference between two regions that shares the same facet, an override facet can be placed in the region subfolder, for example, a translation dictionary "zh_SG_dic.txt" can be put in "locale/zh_SG/" folder for only items that need to be translated in a different way for Singapore reagion.

 All locale-sensitive sound, images, and icons should also be placed in the appropriate subfolders in the application "locale' folder.
 A locale package is typically distributed separately with the application itself.